dltj/akubra-dell-dx/README.md

 Delete the old fsWhatever bean definitions or comment them out.

-** For enabling the feature of sending metadat from Fedora to the low level storage(dell in our case), you will need to replace the following bean definition in akubra-llstore.xml:
+** For enabling the feature of sending metadata from Fedora to the low level storage(akubra store in our case), you will need to replace the following bean definition in akubra-llstore.xml:

     <bean name="fedoraStorageHintProvider"